spottsdd/katacoda-scenarios/ws-d21-service-focused-observability/step1.md

 Welcome to the first section of the workshop.

-Before doing clicking or doing anything in the environment, allow the lab to finish loading.
+Before clicking or doing anything in the environment, allow the lab to finish loading.
 You will know it is complete when you see the message:

 ```
 Provisioning Complete